Subscribe Now

 In 2025, running a small business means juggling endless docs, client proposals, and the occasional invoice—without your printer turning into a money pit or a paper jam nightmare.
 Remember when “multifunction” just meant print and scan?
-Now, with hybrid work setups and eco-conscious clients, you need an MFP that scans stacks of contracts, prints crisp color reports, and doesn’t guzzle ink (or toner) like it’s going out of style.
+Now, with hybrid work arrangements and eco-conscious customers.
+You want an MFP that can scan hundreds of pages of contracts, churn out crisp color reports and not drink itself silly on ink (or toner).

 But here’s the rub: Do you splurge on a laser beast for speed, or go ink tank for dirt-cheap long-term runs?
 We’ve tested dozens to cut through the specs—drawing from hands-on labs at PCMag, Wirecutter, and RTINGS—to spotlight what actually saves you time and cash.